Amendment to CIL Regulations as of 1 September 2019

 To take advantage of the instalments policy, applicants must follow appropriate procedures, such as submitting a Commencement Notice at the appropriate time.

 Under the CIL Regulations CIL payments must be increased or decreased (index linked) to reflect changes in the costs of delivering infrastructure between the year that CIL was introduced to the year that planning permission is granted.
-The index we must use is the national All-in Tender Price Index published by the Building Cost Information Service (BCIS).
-This index has increased by 32 % in the past 4 years and therefore the CIL payable on planning permissions granted in 2018 will be increased by this amount above the rates set out in the approved charging schedule.
+The annual CIL rate summary (PDF) shows how this calculation is made and the changes to the rates in Bedford Borough.

 What will CIL be used for?

 The requirement for the Council to maintain a CIL Regulation 123 list has been removed following the enactment of the new CIL Regulations 2019 on 1 September 2019.
 Therefore, the CIL Regulation 123 list is now to be used only as an informative document on how infrastructure may be delivered and funded in Bedford Borough through CIL income and section 106 planning obligations.
-The Council's CIL Regulations 123 list will be replaced by the Council's new Infrastructure Funding Statement by 31 December 2020.
+The Council’s CIL Regulations 123 list has been replaced by the Council’s new Infrastructure Funding Statement shown in the Income Reports below.

 See National Planning Practice Guidance for more information on the recent changes to the CIL Regulations.